-Playa Del Carmen tours and places to go while you are on vacation
+Playa Del Carmen tours and places to go

 Below is our interactive map that we made for you.
 This map has all the places we have been and tours we have taken.
 When you click on the markers, a description will pop up along with a photo or video.

 The markers are color coded for your ease of finding what tours you might be looking for

 Here is the key: